 A full double-blind refereeing process is applied in which papers are sent initially to associate reviewer to merit its suitability to the journal.
-After that, the paper is sent by EIC to two experts for their peer review.
-The opinions of up to three experts are sought to evaluate the manuscript fully with respect to its significance, relevance, quality, and clarity.
+After that, the paper is sent by editorial in chief up to 4 experts for their peer review.
+The opinions of up to four experts are sought to evaluate the manuscript fully with respect to its significance, relevance, quality, and clarity.
 On receipt of all reviewer comments, and potentially further consultation with associate editors, a decision is made by the associate editors and the editor-in-chief, who will send the decision to the corresponding author.
 The whole process may take 2-3 months.

 Possible decisions include:

 - Accepted with minor Revisions.

 The JISCR follows the following process presented in the flowchart: